-FCS_RNG.1.1/DRG.4

-The TSF shall provide a hybrid deterministic random number generator that implements:

-(DRG.4.1) The internal state of the RNG shall use PTRNG of class PTG.2 as random source.
+FCS_RNG.1.1/DRG.4 The TSF shall provide a hybrid deterministic random number generator that implements: (DRG.4.1) The internal state of the RNG shall use PTRNG of class PTG.2 as random source.
 (DRG.4.2) The RNG provides forward secrecy.
 (DRG.4.3) The RNG provides backward secrecy even if the current internal state is known.
 (DRG.4.4) The RNG provides enhanced forward secrecy on demand.
 (DRG.4.5) The internal state of the RNG is seeded by an PTRNG of class PTG.2.

-FCS_RNG.1.2/DRG.4

-The TSF shall provide random numbers that meet:

-(DRG.4.6) The RNG generates output for which for AES-mode 2^{48} and for TDEA-mode 2^{35} strings of bit length 128 are mutually different with probability at least 1 - 2^{-24} .
+FCS_RNG.1.2/DRG.4 The TSF shall provide random numbers that meet: (DRG.4.6) The RNG generates output for which for AES- mode 2^{48} and for TDEA-mode 2^{35} strings of bit length 128 are mutually different with probability at least 1 - 2^{-24} .
 (DRG.4.7) Statistical test suites cannot practically distinguish the random numbers from output sequences of an ideal RNG.
-The random numbers must pass test procedure A.

-The definition of this SFR is based on the already performed operations performed in [KS2011].
+The random numbers must pass test procedure A. Application Note: The definition of this SFR is based on the already performed operations performed in [KS2011].
 Therefore, the operations indicated for FCS_RNG.1/DRG.4 are done here not with reference to [PP] where FCS_RNG.1 is defined but with respect to [KS2011].
 Similar as in case of FCS_RNG.1/PTG.2, the additional standard statistical test suite in clause DRG.4.7 is left empty.

-FCS_RNG.1/PTG.3

-Random Number Generation (Hybrid-Physical) (optional)

-The TSF shall provide a hybrid physical random number generator that implements:

-(PTG.3.1) A total failure test detects a total failure of entropy source immediately when the RNG has started.
+This SFR depends on the availability of the N7121 Crypto Library.
+FCS_RNG.1/PTG.3 Random Number Generation (Hybrid-Physical) (optional) FCS_RNG.1.1/PTG.3 The TSF shall provide a hybrid physical random number generator that implements: (PTG.3.1) A total failure test detects a total failure of entropy source immediately when the RNG has started.
 When a total failure has been detected no random numbers will be output.
 (PTG3.2) If a total failure of the entropy source occurs while the RNG is being operated, the RNG prevents the output of any internal random number that depends on some raw random numbers that have been generated after the total failure of the entropy source